LaunchlabAU/auspol-donations-twitter-bot/README.md

 Example tweet the bot will respond to:

-`Hey @AusPolDonationsBot tell me what political donations @SomeCompany has made please.`
+`Hey @AusPolDonations tell me what political donations @SomeCompany has made please.`

 The bot will reply with the donations of the first twitter handle mentioned in the tweet which is in the database (see below).